Tesla or Edison?

 This is where the target language comes alive through you observing facial expressions.
 For example, you see a smile when a native French speaker says, “Merci!” (“Thank You!”) or pursed lips when she says, “Non” (“No”).

-In the “Learn With Locals” subsection, you really begin to understand the communicative aspect of the language.
+In the “Learn with Locals” subsection, you really begin to understand the communicative aspect of the language.
+This feature, however, is only available to premium members.

-Each video clip on FluentU uses interactive transcription technology.
-The subtitles you will see do not just help you follow along but also give you the opportunity to click on any word to find out more about it.
+Best of all, each video clip on FluentU uses interactive transcription technology.
+That means that the subtitles you will see do not just help you follow along but also give you the opportunity to click on any word to find out more about it.
 You can see words and phrases broken down and used in example sentences and other videos.

 With Memrise, you can personalize each flashcard by creating a “mem.”